harpooooooon/RShiny-Dashboard-for-Twitter-Analysis/README.md

-# RShiny Dashboard for Tiwtter Usage Analysis
+# RShiny Dashboard for Twitter Usage Analysis
 Hi,

 The following code produces a  RShiny Dashboard which is created with the intent to illustrate both the: